jalotra/Neural_Network_From_Scratch/README.md

 ## MUST READ
 *After reading each and every bit of information that I have written here you are equipped with most of information needed to write something similar to this repo.
 I strongly feel that you should create your own Neural Network in C specially because you will be defining all the matrix methods your-self and also implementing all these functions your self.*

+You don't have to code everything from scratch.
+I have build this on top of my existing repo.
+Check the repo [Image_Processing_Starter_Packge](https://github.com/jalotra/Image_Processing_Starter_Package)

 ## Installation:

 1. Clone this repository and make sure that you have Gcc installed.
 If you want to use any other C compiler, feel free to do that in the MakeFile that's presents in the root of this repo.